ECG Tests for Heart Disease and Arrhythmias Diagnosis | Gleneagles Hospital Kuala Lumpur

 • If there’s any indication of heart muscle enlargement or other abnormalities, we may recommend additional tests, such as an Echocardiogram or stress test.

-Risks and Safety Information
+Risks and Safety Information of an ECG Test

-An ECG is a safe and non-invasive procedure.
+An ECG test is a safe and non-invasive procedure.
 There is no risk of electric shock during the test, as the electrodes only record the heart’s electrical signals.
 While most patients experience no discomfort, some may feel mild irritation or discomfort where the electrodes are placed, but this usually subsides once they’re removed.

 Heart Health Advice: Take Care of Your Heart Like You Do Your Car